segmentio/segment-docs/src/connections/destinations/catalog/mailmodo/index.md

 id: 623a07123d307e60f268a1c2
 ---

-[Mailmodo](https://www.mailmodo.com/) is a powerful email marketing tool focused on bringing the interactive experience via AMP framework to emails.
+[Mailmodo](https://www.mailmodo.com/){:target="_blank"} is a powerful email marketing tool focused on bringing the interactive experience of the AMP framework to emails.
 It allows businesses to create emails with web page-like interactivity right inside the user inbox, thereby increasing engagement and conversions multi-fold.

 This destination is maintained by Mailmodo.
 For any issues with the destination, [contact the Mailmodo Support team](mailto:help@mailmodo.com).